 Susan Crawford has lived in Falls Church, Virginia, for most of her life.
 She received a BA in Psychology from Wake Forest University and went on to a 40-year career providing leadership and other “people skills” training to employees at every level in private industry, hospitals, and the federal government throughout the United States.
 Susan grew up attending church but only began to really read and study the Bible in 1988.
+In 2021, she completed the C. S. Lewis Fellows program.
 She is most grateful to the many people who have shared with her what they have learned, and she is delighted to be able to help others discover and better understand the truths of the Bible.
 Susan and her husband Dennis have two adult children and five grandchildren whom they visit often in Charlotte, North Carolina.
 They enjoy golf, movies, music, and travel.
 Their favorite trips have included tours of Israel, Egypt, Jordan, and Turkey where the stories of the Bible really came alive for them.

 Jenny Guinness is a Californian.
 She studied at the University of Southern California and began a modeling career in San Francisco.
 Her career took her to Paris and New York where her agent was the legendary Eileen Ford.
 Jenny had the privilege of working with extraordinary photographers such as Irving Penn and Richard Avedon for the pages and covers of Vogue magazine.
 During this period Jenny began a deep spiritual search which eventually led to her becoming a follower of Christ.
 She went on to L’Abri – a Christian study center in Switzerland – where she met her English husband, Os Guinness.
 They lived in Oxford England where their son Christopher was born, and Jenny worked for a television production company in London.
 They now live in the U.S., where Os is a lecturer and writer – and Jenny is a ﬂedgling writer.